felixfan/GenTools/README.md

 Python tools for handling VCF files.

 * pyVcfFilter.py: Filtering of variants according to genotypes and thresholds for the 8 fixed fields in VCF file.
+* pyVcfManipulator: Basic statistics and manipulation of VCF file.

 # 2. Requirement and Installation